 House Bill 799 (HB 799)

-House bill 799 is aimed at expanded mitigation discount programs for policy holders.
+House Bill 799 is aimed at expanding mitigation discount programs for policyholders.
 The bill does so by providing that a property insurer’s residential rate filing must allow for appropriate discounts for mitigation measures that reduce the potential for windstorm losses.
-It also requires residential property insurers to provide reasonable discount, credit, or appropriate reduction in deductibles for wind uplift prevention measures as a part of their rate filings.
+It also requires residential property insurers to provide reasonable discounts, credit, or appropriate reductions in deductibles for wind uplift prevention measures as a part of their rate filings.
 To learn more about everything else included visit the Property Insurance bill summary.

 New Insurance Companies Enter Florida